ngocviet/WoodProject.Revit.Addin/README.md

 ## Description

-SketchIt is an application that creates walls and floors in a rvt file.
+WoodProject is an application that creates walls and floors in a rvt file.
 It takes a JSON file that specifies the walls and floors to be created, and outputs a new rvt file.

 # Setup

 ## Prerequisites

-1. **Visual Studio** 2017
+1. **Visual Studio** 2017, 2019
 2. **Revit** 2019 required to compile changes into the plugin
 3. **7z zip** requires to create the bundle ZIP, [download here](https://www.7-zip.org/)